How to Reach Ketosis By Fasting – Overview

 The simple thought of ‘how to reach ketosis by fasting’ may scare a few people, but research and studies have proved the significance of fasting during a keto diet.

-When we talk about fasting, we must consider ‘Intermittent fasting. ‘ So no matter if you have just started with a keto diet or already practicing it, coupling it with intermittent fasting may prove highly beneficial for your weight loss goals.
+When we talk about fasting, we must consider ‘Intermittent fasting. ‘ So, whether you have just started with a keto diet or already practicing it, coupling it with intermittent fasting may prove highly beneficial for your weight loss goals.

-Dr. Nikola Djordjevic, one of the most famous medical advisors, agrees upon the role of a keto diet and intermittent fasting to fasten up your weight loss efforts.
+Dr. Nikola Djordjevic, one of the most famous medical advisors, agrees with the role of a keto diet and intermittent fasting to speed up your weight loss efforts.

 What is Intermittent fasting?

-Intermittent fasting is a certain kind of eating pattern that cycles between various fasting and non-fasting periods.
-The best part of an intermittent fast is that there is no restriction on what foods you can eat and what you cannot.
+Intermittent fasting is a specific eating pattern that cycles between fasting and non-fasting periods.
+The best part of an intermittent fast is that there is no restriction on what foods you can eat and cannot.

-Furthermore, you can plan up Intermittent fasting as per your convenience and schedule, and this is something that has made this practice so popular amongst every fitness enthusiast around.
+Furthermore, you can plan Intermittent fasting as per your convenience and schedule, which has made this practice so popular amongst every fitness enthusiast.

 If we talk about intermittent fasting, there are several methods that you can follow as per your health requirements and goals.

-This method requires the person to eat for 8 hours and stay on fasting for the next 16 hours at a stretch.
-Numerous fitness experts quote this method as the best way to reach your weight goals, while combined with a Keto diet.
+This method requires the person to eat for 8 hours and fast for 16 hours at a stretch.
+Numerous fitness experts quote this method as the best way to reach your weight goals when combined with a Keto diet.

 5:2 diet method

-During this intermittent fasting method, you can eat as many calories during 5 days of a week but has to restrict the same calorie intake within 500-600 calories during the 2 days.
+During this intermittent fasting method, you can eat as many calories 5 days a week but have to restrict the same calorie intake to 500-600 calories during the 2 days.

 What is the best fasting method to reach ketosis?

-While few people manage to reach ketosis, without skipping any meals, others have to go the extra mile to achieve the same goals.
+While few people reach ketosis without skipping meals, others must go the extra mile to achieve the same goals.

-Hence, it is highly recommended to try all the methods and see which ones work better for you down the line.
+Hence, trying all the methods and seeing which ones work better for you down the line is highly recommended.

-On the other side, even if you can still practice a Keto diet and IF separately, the perfect combination of both would prove highly beneficial for your health in the process.
+On the other side, even if you can still practice a Keto diet and IF separately, the perfect combination of both would prove highly beneficial for your health.

 Benefits of combining Keto diet and Intermittent fasting